© 2020, 2021 by Vernon Miles Kerr, vernonmileskerr.com

-I’ve grown to crave the rumble and whine
+I’ve grown to crave the whir and whine

 San Ysidro to Crescent City — all 862 miles of 101,

-There’s the summoning fog bank, peeking over brittle-dry Altamont crest
+It’s the summoning fog bank, peeking over brittle-dry Altamont’s crest

 And down into perpetual-Coastal-Spring.

-There’s the great leap of Hiway 99 across 400 miles of Prairie,
+It’s the great leap of Highway 99 across 400 miles of Prairie,

 Red Bluff-on-the-Sacramento to Bakersfield-on-the-Kern,